Are you leading, or thinking of leading,

 with the Calgary

-The cost for the weekend course is $180 but qualifies for the
+The cost for the weekend course is $175 but it is being

 Required Items to Bring: